howtographql/howtographql/content/frontend/react-apollo/1-getting-started.md

 First select the **Demo server** from the options provided.
 When the browser opens, register with Prisma Cloud and go back to your terminal.

+You may see an error 'Network error: Unexpected token < in JSON at position 0' when running `prisma deploy` and attempting to authenticate.
+If this is the case, simply go to https://app.prisma.io/ on your browser and authtenticate manually, and return to your console, and then you will be able to continue with the process.

 Then you need to select the **region** for your Demo server.
 Once that’s done, you can just hit enter twice to use the suggested values for **service** and **stage**.

 </Instruction>